HOW MUCH DOES A DIVORCE COST IN AUSTRALIA?

-Payment can be made with your online application via the Commonwealth Courts Portal using a Visa or Mastercard credit/debit card.
+Payment can be made with your online application via the website of the Federal Circuit and Family Court (FCFCA) using a Visa or Mastercard credit/debit card.

 GET STARTED WITH YOUR DIVORCE APPLICATION

 We have answered your question: How much does a divorce cost.
 Now you may be ready to apply.
-The easiest way to apply for a divorce is online via the Commonwealth Courts Portal.
+The easiest way to apply for a divorce is online via the website of the Federal Circuit and Family Court (FCFCA).
 Register and start your divorce application here.

 This article covers everything you need to know about ‘How much does a divorce cost’.